roblanf/minion_qc/README.md

 ![channel_summary](example_output/channel_summary.png)

 ### flowcell_channels_epb.png
 This one's busy, but hopefully useful.
 The 512 channels are laid out as on the R9.5 flowcell.
 Then each sub-panel of the plot simply plots out the time of the run in hours on the X axis, and the events per base (log scale, cut off at 10 events per base) on the Y axis.
+The colour is the mean Q score of each read - blue is low, green is high.
 This gives a little insight into exactly what was going on in each of your channels over the course of the run.
 Blow it up big!
+What you want is lots of green (high quality) reads, being consistently produced in each channel, and with a consistently low events-per-base score (Y axis, indicating that the reads are not stalling in the pores).
 ![flowcell_channels_epb](example_output/flowcell_channels_epb.png)